AdamSturge/Engine-Blog/pages/mydoc/mydoc_mesh_normals.md

 Once we discretize our surface into a polygonal mesh it becomes clear then that we need to make use of the surrounding vertices and faces in order to approximate $$\vec{n}(S,p)$$.
 The easiest way to accomplish this is to average the face normals of the faces immediately surrounding the point.
 However an even better idea is a weighted sum, where faces with larger areas contribute more to the normal vector at the point.
-For a smoother varying approximation we could extend our approximation scheme to include faces further away from the point, but this also becomes less accurate as in the limit you all vertices have the same normal.
+For a smoother varying approximation we could include faces further away from the point, but this also becomes less accurate as in the limit all the vertices have the same normal.

 ## Model and Sphere
 Naturally we will need to update Model to track both the face and vertex normals.
 We'll be removing the normal matrix from the constructor of *Sphere* as we'll be calculating them at runtime instead.
-You can find the code [here](aaa) and [here]().
+You can find the code [here](https://github.com/AdamSturge/Engine/blob/blog_mesh_normals/mesh.cpp) and [here](https://github.com/AdamSturge/Engine/blob/blog_mesh_normals/sphere.cpp).

 ## Full algorithm